 Ramadan falls on the ninth month of the Islamic Calendar.
 It is a time where Muslims unite and observe fasting, which is one of the Five Pillars of Islam, an obligation for all Muslims.
 It signifies the auspicious month in which the Holy Qur’an was presented to Prophet Muhammad PBUH, as guidance for all mankind.
 Ramadan is a month full of prayers, giving to charity and endless blessing.

-Eid-ul-Fitr 2018 is expected to fall on the 15th June 2018, depending on the sighting of the moon.
+Eid-ul-Fitr 2022 is expected to fall on 2 May, depending on the sighting of the moon.